binhex/documentation/docker/faq/help.md

 ### Gather Supervisor Log

 1. Delete any existing log file located at `/config/supervisord.log`, where `/config` is the host path for the container.
-2. Left-click the container and select 'Edit', then set the 'Container Variable' for `DEBUG` to a value of `true` and click 'Apply'.
+2. If running a container with a built in VPN - Left-click the container and select 'Edit', then set the 'Container Variable' for `DEBUG` to a value of `true` and click 'Apply'.
 3. Wait 5 minutes for it to completely finish initializing, then open the log file at `/config/supervisord.log` and **remove all references to username and password from the file**, then save the log somewhere.
 4. Attach (do NOT paste) the log output file from Step 3 to the post and click on 'Submit Reply'.